geohotstan/tinycorp-meetings/last-week-in-tinycorp/2024-11-25/meeting-transcript.md

 **Chenyu** [00:16:31]
 I see.
-I see if UOP const something minus 10.
+I see if UOp const something minus 10.

 **Geohot** [00:16:37]
 Uh, yeah.